 For isolated areas of vegetation greater than 1ha but less than 2ha, the shape of the area and connectivity to any other hazardous vegetation will be a consideration.

-Areas of the WNEPSP that may be eligible for excision as urban development progresses are:
+Areas of the PSP that may be eligible for excision as urban development progresses are:

 Land more than 60m from classified Grassland, i.e. from the pasture outside the WNEPSP area; and